-If you have children under the age of 17, you likely qualify for the child tax credit in 2022.
+If you have children under the age of 17, you likely qualify for the child tax credit in 2023.
 Raising children is expensive and this credit is designed to help offset some of those costs.
-However, the temporarily expanded tax credit for 2021 has now expired.
-The child tax credit has been reverted back to $2,000 per qualifying child.
+The child tax credit for 2023 is $2,000 per qualifying child.
 We will cover 10 things you need to know about the child tax credit, including who qualifies, how to claim, and how much you may be eligible for.

 What is the Child Tax Credit?